US Department of Justice investigates Deutsche Bank over 1MDB connection: Report

 READ: Former Malaysian PM Najib Razak claims trial to 25 charges of abuse of power, money laundering

-The investigation into Deutsche Bank has been helped by former Goldman Sachs banker Tim Leissner, who pled guilty to his involvement in the 1MDB scandal, the Journal reported.
+The investigation into Deutsche Bank has been helped by former Goldman Sachs banker Tim Leissner, who pleaded guilty to his involvement in the 1MDB scandal, the Journal reported.

 Prosecutors are looking into the role of Leissner's former colleague Tan Boon-Kee, who also worked as Deutsche Bank's Asia Pacific head of banking for financial institution clients, the newspaper said.